 Logic, meanwhile, has its own form of tautology: a statement or chain of statements which are sound, valid, and true under any condition.note Begging the question is what happens when you confuse the two.

 Put broadly, this fallacy applies to any argument where one or more premises are at least as contentious as the conclusion itself, and for the same reasons, such as:

 - Alice says she is honest.

 If an honest person says something, it must be true.

 Therefore Alice is an honest person, because an honest person says so.

-- A classic Bill Mauldin political cartoon from the early 1960s features an American soldier standing in a field of large cartoon mushrooms, a shout-out to the conical hats worn by Asian field workers and guerrillas, explaining to a comrade the challenge of ground combat in Vietnam: "You got your mushrooms and your toadstools.
+- A classic Bill Mauldin political cartoon from the early 1960s features an American soldier standing in a field of large cartoon mushrooms, a reference to the conical hats worn by Asian field workers and guerrillas, explaining to a comrade the challenge of ground combat in Vietnam: "You got your mushrooms and your toadstools.
 The mushrooms are harmless, the toadstools will kill you.
-You'll know it's a toadstool if it kills you."
+You'll know it's a toadstool if it kills you."note

 - In the days of Usenet, in a football forum, one poster postulated that you need a great coach to win a Super Bowl.
 He then defined a "great coach" as one who had won a Super Bowl.